The Hell of Humidity

 Humidity and evaporative cooling

 So what makes humidity such a problem?
 Most people know that the more humid it is, the warmer they feel.
 We even have the “Heat Index,” which is a chart that takes the temperature and relative humidity and figures out what the temperature actually feels like to us.
 So higher humidity makes us feel warmer, but why?
 Without trying to get too sciencey, it’s because it affects our body’s ability to cool itself.
 One of the key ways the human body helps regulate its temperature is through sweating.
 It does this through the process of evaporative cooling (you may see cooling towels and other products that advertise themselves as working through evaporative cooling, our bodies come with this handy feature built in).
 When humans sweat, our bodies are taking advantage of this process.
 A liquid (sweat) comes out onto our skin, evaporates and that process of the sweat becoming vapor cools us down.2

 When sweating no longer cools us down

 It can be hard to battle humidity, so it’s important to be aware of it.
 Recognize and inform your friends and family that it’s not only warm temperatures that you need to be wary of, but high humidity as well.
 If you experience a temporary worsening of symptoms, try not to panic, but understand that you need to cool off.
 Ice packs and a cold shower are often very helpful.
 However take note, there are a lot of cooling devices that work through ”evaporative cooling” (many are towels you soak and then put around your neck).
-Those products won’t be very effective when the humidity is high, for all the same reasons that your sweating isn’t effective.
+Those products may not be very effective when the humidity is high, for all the same reasons that your sweating isn’t as effective.
 It’s not that the products are defective, it’s that they don’t do a great job explaining when they will and won’t work.